 An outfit with character.

-The major piece here is obviously this orange-toned checked overshirt .
-Note that the two sides of the garment have a different color and pattern.
-There is still a third pattern, on the pockets and the collar, which is also worn raised for the quickdraw.
+The major piece here is of course this orange-toned plaid overshirt .
+Note that both sides of the garment have a different color and pattern.
+There is still a third pattern, on the pockets and the collar, which is also worn raised for the look.

 The overshirt is worn over a cream sweater: it is a good replacement for the white t-shirt when the temperatures drop.

-Below, not basic jeans .
-This one is “worker” style with a rectangular yoke around the knee (we can imagine that this additional yoke serves to reinforce this area for manual workers, often on their knees).
-This element brings visual richness and differentiation from other jeans.
+Below, a non-basic jean .
+This one is “worker” type with a rectangular yoke around the knee (we can imagine that this additional yoke is used to reinforce this area for manual workers, often on their knees).
+This element brings visual richness and differentiation compared to other jeans.

-We can also note that these jeans are also worn with a high cuff.
-It's a gimmick found amongworkwear style enthusiasts.
+It is also worth noting that these jeans are also worn with a high cuff.
+This is a gimmick found amongworkwear style enthusiasts.

-On the feet, no Red Wing type workboots as one might imagine, but Alden cordovan moccasins .
+On the feet, no Red Wing type workboots as one might imagine but Alden cordovan loafers .
 These shoes bring a slightly chic side to the outfit.

 Ultimately, a very successful look where each item of clothing has its own twist.